Shock In Germany After Cashier Shot Dead In Mask Row - UrduPoint

 Shock In Germany After Cashier Shot Dead In Mask Row

-Germany reacted with shock and outrage on Tuesday after a 20-year-old petrol station worker was shot dead by a customer angry about being asked to put on a mask while buying beer
+Germany reacted with shock and outrage on Tuesday after a 20-year-old petrol station worker was shot dead by a customer angry about being asked to wear a mask while buying beer

-Frankfurt, Sept 21 (APP - UrduPoint / Pakistan Point News - 21st Sep, 2021 ) :Germany reacted with shock and outrage on Tuesday after a 20-year-old petrol station worker was shot dead by a customer angry about being asked to put on a mask while buying beer.
+Frankfurt, (APP - UrduPoint / Pakistan Point News - 21st Sep, 2021 ) :Germany reacted with shock and outrage on Tuesday after a 20-year-old petrol station worker was shot dead by a customer angry about being asked to wear a mask while buying beer.

 The killing on Saturday evening in the western town of Idar-Oberstein is believed to be the first in Germany linked to the government's coronavirus rules.